waterbear-cloud/paco/docs/index.rst

 AIM is a cloud orchestration tool for AWS.

-AIM works by using configuration files that semantically describe your infrastructure, networks, environments and AWS resources.
-It can generate CloudFormation stacks and provisions and manages those stacks in your AWS accounts.
+AIM uses configuration files that semantically describe your applications, networks, environments and resources.
+With those it can then create complete environments in your AWS accounts.

+Applications and networks are defined as blocks of default configuration and acts as a blueprint.
+You then name your applications in the environments and regions you want to provision them in.
+Automatically replicate your AWS resources through development, staging and production environments.

+Get started by `installing`_ AIM and connecting it to your AWS accounts.

+.. _`installing`: ./install.html

 Project Status
 --------------

-AIM is capable of reliably deploying robust AWS environments.
-However, there is a lot more we want to add to AIM!
+AIM is in use for deploying production AWS environments.

-As AIM is a young project, it's API and design may be subject to frequent changes.
-It is used for real-world production environmentes though, so backward breaking changes will be minimized with reasonable migration paths.
+However, AIM is a young project and there is much more we want to add.
+For example, AIM supports about 30 AWS services (EC2, S3, RDS, Lambda, API Gateway), but there are many services not yet supported.
+Supported services may also support every configuration setting for every resource.

+The AIM CLI is also loosely documented and we plan to overhaul it's UI and fully document it.

 Source Code, Issues and Support
 -------------------------------